 This handmade Northwest Skillet 10" pan is stunning, but costs about $240.

-The same that's happening in the cast iron skillet market is happening in the carbon steel market: there are some gorgeous high-end pans made by boutique brands that cost hundreds of dollars.
+The same thing happening in the cast iron skillet market is happening in the carbon steel market, too: there are some gorgeous high-end pans made by boutique brands that cost hundreds of dollars.
 Or, you can buy a standard brand for a fraction of the price.
-There are inexpensive brands made in the US like Vollrath and Lodge, but our favorite is the French brand Matfer-Bourgeat: it's affordable, high quality, and the handles are welded on so there are no rivets on the cooking surface.
+There are inexpensive brands made in the US like Vollrath and Lodge, but our favorite carbon steel pan is the French brand Matfer-Bourgeat.
+It's affordable, high quality, and the handles are welded on so there are no rivets on the cooking surface.

 Matfer-Bourgeat skillet: plain, but lasts forever, and most sizes are under $100.